quanzhanying/jdstore/README.md

 # README

-Homework of the first week
+Homework of the first week2